 The term ‘evangelical’ has become attached to so many negative meanings nowadays.
-It’s really sad that most things to do with God, Jesus, the Holy Spirit, or anything ‘religious’ (I don’t like that term) are met with such hostility.
+It’s really sad that most things to do with God, Jesus, the Holy Spirit, or anything ‘religious’ (I don’t like that term- it screams of blind obedience and empty rituals) are met with such hostility.
 Though I do understand some of why that ‘is’.
 Sometimes Christians can be their own worst representatives.
-I also learned later (in my 30s) that a person’s ‘assumption’ of God often reflects how they view their earthly father.
+I also learned later (in my 30s) that a person’s ‘assumption’ of God can reflect how they view their earthly father.
 If that relationship was damaged or weak, it’s hard to comprehend a loving, consistent God.
-When I read the Bible for myself, I found a very compassionate and constant God.
+When I read the Bible for myself, I found a very compassionate and constant God (I also had a great earthly dad).
 I also found so much more love than judgement.

 I grew up in an evangelical church from the time I was a newborn.
 It just ‘was’ in my house.
 I had a great experience in that church when I was a kid.
 It was my primary social contact, and the youth groups were a lot of fun.
 I was in various choirs, and most weeks, I was at church functions at least four different times.
 Sunday morning, Sunday evening, Wednesday evenings, and some sort of weekend youth activity.
 In the summers we had Vacation Bible School as little kids, and I worked as a VBS volunteer when I was in high school.
 I spent eleven years working in the church nursery.
-We also had an amazing summer camp that I attended for week long sessions as a young kid.
-For 2 1/2 summers I was on summer staff as a nature counselor between my senior year of high school and early college ages.
+We also had an amazing summer camp that I attended for week long sessions for 7 summers.
+For 2 1/2 summers I was on summer staff as a nature counselor between my senior year of high school and first year of college.
 My memories of that camp are amazing; I still love that place.

 When I was growing up in that church, I never felt that there was an exclusivity about it.
 Back when I was younger, there weren’t that many controversial issues that were discussed openly.
 That made for a fairly sedate experience.
 The things I was taught were directly from the Bible.
 Were there some ‘taboo’ topics?
-Yep.
+Yep, but not the ones associated with evangelicals now- mostly it was about personal modesty and respecting the body God gave me.
 But it wasn’t something that was beaten into me by some rabid preacher.
 There were simply Bible verses that were discussed about various topics, and that was that.
 No drama.
 Nobody talked about abortion, LGBT issues, or even divorce (until well into the 80s when a Sunday School class for divorcees was started).
 But I didn’t hear much about those things outside of church either.

 As a teenager, there was the expectation that sex happened after marriage (and I had no issue with that).
-Language reflected character, and was expected to be G-rated (I later had some issues with that, and had a lousy character for a while).
-Clothing was expected to be modest- but wasn’t Puritanical- shorts and t-shirts were fine, as long as they weren’t Daisy Dukes or low-cut.
+Language reflected character, and was expected to be G-rated (I later had some issues with that, and had a lousy mouth for a while).
+Clothing was expected to be modest- but wasn’t Puritanical- shorts and t-shirts were fine, as long as they weren’t Daisy Dukes or low-cut shirts.
 There weren’t any bans on dancing, playing cards, or going to the movies.
 The guidelines for deciding activities were simple: Was it something that glorified God?
-And God is a pretty open-minded guy on many issues !
+And God is a pretty open-minded Guy on many issues !
 (I have read through the Bible many times, and found that most of the ‘rules’ were imposed by humans, not the Bible).
 There were instructions about the power of music and the lyrics and beat that could distract from beliefs; music is powerful.
-I never got into hard rock, and even paid attention to the softer rock.
+I never got into hard rock, and paid little attention to the softer rock ( I was more into the Carpenters and John Denver).
 It had to have a positive message.

 How I decided what was right for me was also simple.
 It was in the Bible.
 When I became a Christian (an actual event- not a progressive tally of behavior and deeds), I was very young.
 As I got older and realized the sacrifice of what Christ did on the cross for all of us, obedience to the Bible became something I wanted to do.
 It wasn’t forced on me; I wanted to follow the Bible out of respect and gratitude.
 I don’t always do it ‘right’, but I’m a work in progress.
 Since God has my heart, He can work in me.
-It’s a relationship more than a religion (which to me implies mindless rituals and Sunday behavior that isn’t the same as the rest of the week).
+It’s a relationship more than a religion.
 It’s something that grows and gets more mature in time.
 It doesn’t end, but that’s the beauty of it; God won’t leave me.

 I had no interest in having sex before marriage.
 I wanted to wait until I met someone that I loved, so it was special and not something to take for granted.
 My body was considered to be the temple of the Holy Spirit, and what I did with it was to reflect that.
 Drinking and drugs weren’t of any interest- I did go through some stupid drinking when I moved away from home (1200+ miles away), but it wasn’t fun.
 I stopped.
 My activities were always rather dull.
 I’m just not that interested in things that I couldn’t do with Jesus standing next to me (which He is).
 I don’t feel I missed out on anything.
 My eating disorder years were a bad example of Christian values; I didn’t respect the body God loaned me.